-31 Jul Turning Ideas Into Executable Decisions Through Key Performance Indicators (KPI)
+31 Jul Turning Ideas and Processes Into Executable Decisions Through Key Performance Indicators (KPI)

 Success comes to those who work hard with measurable results – have you ever wondered why there are people who keep finding success in business?
 Most of the well-known business performers have established multiple entities, in multiple industries.
 What is it about them that allows them to be successful in wildly different arenas?

 The difference is in their approach to things!

 It is said that the first million is your hardest.
 The reason is that you have never earned a million before, and the path is confusing and misleading at times.
 However, once you become the person who made a million dollars, you know what approach it takes and continuously grow from there.
 If you want your ideas to truly succeed, then you must focus on their execution and take the right approach.